Dragon Ball Super: Broly was released as the first film with the Dragon Ball Super branding, and it is the 20th Dragon Ball feature film overall.

-The film then moves ahead in time 41 years after the destruction of Planet Vegeta, and is set after the end of the Dragon Ball Super anime series.
-Two of Freiza’s henchman have broken into Capsule Corp and stolen the Dragon Radar and the six Dragon Balls that Bulma has collected.
+The film then moves 41 years into the future and is set at a time after the end of the Dragon Ball Super anime series.
+Two of Freiza’s henchmen have broken into Capsule Corp and stolen the Dragon Radar and the six Dragon Balls that Bulma has collected.
 Bulma knows where they’re headed, so she, Goku, and Vegeta head toward that location.

 Meanwhile, two new recruits for Frieza’s army are out trying to find new recruits for Frieza, and they end up on the planet where Paragus and Broly are.
 The two recruits find them and are blown away by their power levels.
 When they learn that the two of them have been stuck on this planet for years, they make a strong case for Paragus and Broly to come with them.
 The two recruits become friends with Broly, and the female recruit is unhappy about how Paragus tries to control Broly.
 She steals the remote and destroys it, which becomes important later in the story.

 Frieza decides to take Paragus and Broly with him when they go to retrieve the Dragon Balls on Earth.
 Goku, Vegeta, and Broly encounter each other, and this is when the battle that dominates the film gets started.
 At first, it seems like Vegeta has the upper hand on Broly, but as Broly figures out what Vegeta is doing, it becomes a much more even match.
 But Broly’s strength keeps going up, and Paragus has no way to control it since the remote was destroyed.
-The story reaches its climax with an epic battle between Broly, Vegeta, and Goku.
-I liked how the battle was brought to an end, because it’s not something that the audience would have necessarily anticipated.
+The battle gets so insane that Goku has to convince Vegeta to do a fusion with him.
+The fusion gag from the Fusion Reborn film comes into play here, and it’s actually amusing and works in this film.
+But once they merge and become Gogeta, the climax of the film gets underway.
+I liked how the battle was brought to an end, thanks to some unexpected help.

 After watching Dragon Ball Super: Broly, I have to say that this was a much better film than I had anticipated.
 This telling of Broly’s story allowed Broly to truly be developed as a character, and as a viewer, I came to really like him.
-I also thought the addition of the old man and the female recruits for Frieza’s army helped to make a huge difference.
-By having these two characters to befriend and confide in, the viewer gets to see that Broly is actually a decent and gentle Saiyan, who was being pushed by his father to become a warrior because of his desire to get his revenge on King Vegeta.
+I also thought the addition of the old man and the female as recruits for Frieza’s army helped to make a huge difference.
+By having these two characters for Broly to befriend and confide in, the viewer gets to see that Broly is actually a decent and gentle Saiyan, who was being pushed by his father to become a warrior because of his desire to get his revenge on King Vegeta.
+I also thought this film made it even clearer how much of an asshole Paragus is.
+And while the battle between Broly, Vegeta, and Goku took up quite a bit of the runtime of the film, it never felt dragged out or boring.
 I also liked how parent-child relationships played an important role in this film as well, and we get to see three different relationships (Gine and Bardock’s love for Goku, King Vegeta wanting to mold his son into what he wanted him to be, and Paragus micromanaging Broly’s life).